-- 1. The subject property is designated Primary Agriculture in the MCCP and is zoned EFU.
+1. The subject property is designated Primary Agriculture in the MCCP and is zoned EFU.
 The intent of the designation and zoning is to promote and protect commercial agricultural operations.
-Non-farm uses, such as solar power generating facilities, can be approved where they do not have a significant adverse impact on farming operations in the area and meet conditional use approval criteria. - 2.
-The subject parcel is about 4,300 feet east of the 24,000 block of Butteville Road NE in Marion County, Oregon.
-The north property line borders Clackamas County.
-The property is undeveloped and in farm use. - 3.
-EFU zoned properties in farm use surround most of the subject property.
-The southern property line in the area of the proposed solar site borders a wooded AR (Acreage Residential) zoned area.
-Beyond the wooded area are residential lots in a planned unit development. - 4.
-Applicant proposes establishing a photovoltaic solar array power generation facility on 12 acres of the subject property. - 5.
-The Marion County Planning Division requested comments on the application from various governmental agencies.
+Non-farm uses, such as solar power generating facilities, can be approved where they do not have a significant adverse impact on farming operations in the area and meet conditional use approval criteria.

+- The subject 19.22-acre parcel (tax lot 052W3300800) is on the east side of 2.
+Concomly Road NE, 2400 feet north of where it crosses Interstate 5.
+The parcel is undeveloped.
+Applicant's site plan shows a tract of land made up of tax lots 052W3300800, 052W3301000, and 052W3301100 within the property boundary.
+According to Planning Division hearing notification information, tax lot 052W3301000 is not in Lucas Trust ownership.
+Only tax lots 052W3300800 and 052W3301100 are considered a part of the Lucas Trust tract was 19.22-acre parcel created in this order.
+The subject on September 16, 1962, and is considered a legal parcel for land use purposes. - 3.
+Surrounding properties are zoned EFU and are in farm use. - 4.
+According to the Soil Survey of Marion County Oregon, the subject 19.22-acre property is composed entirely of Amity silt loam (Am) class II and Concord silt loam (Co) class III high-value farm soils. - 5.
+Applicant asks to establish a photovoltaic solar power generation facility on no more than 12 acres on the eastern portion of the subject property. - 6.
+The Marion County Planning Division requested comments on the application from various government agencies.